[Last updated November 26, 2024]

 For certain retirement plans, you may be responsible for making a partial tax payment on payments you received if you contributed after-tax money to your pension or retirement account.
 You may be required to pay the full tax obligation on payments from your retirement accounts if you did not make any after-tax contributions, your employer didn’t withhold after-tax contributions from your salary, or you collected all your after-tax contributions tax-free the previous year.

 If you are the surviving spouse or a beneficiary of a pension or other retirement account, you may be required to pay income taxes on the payout you receive.
-In general, most withdrawals of earnings from an inherited Roth IRA account are also tax-free.
+In general, most withdrawals of earnings from an inherited Roth IRA account are tax-free.
 However, withdrawals of earnings may be subject to income tax if the Roth account is less than five years old at the time of the withdrawal.

 You should talk with a financial advisor to find out whether you need to pay taxes on retirement account income, depending on the type of accounts you have.